josmar-crwdstffng/angular/aio/content/guide/docs-lint-errors.md

 ### *Starting a sentence* messages

-Some words, such as *so* and *there is/are*, aren't necessary at the beginning of a sentence.
+Some words, such as *so* and *there is/are*, are not necessary at the beginning of a sentence.
 Sentences that start with the words identified by this message can usually be made shorter, simpler, and clearer by rewriting them without those openings.

 ### Cliches

 Cliches should be replaced by more literal text.

-Cliches make it difficult for people who don't understand English to understand the documentation.
+Cliches make it difficult for people who do not understand English to understand the documentation.
 When cliches are translated by online tools such as Google translate, they can produce confusing results.

 ## If all else fails